-It may not come as a phrase but yoga is most likely equivalent to how you feel, eat, or breath.
+It may not come as a phrase, but yoga is most likely equivalent to how you feel, eat, or breathe.
 And this urge raises the bar when we enter into parenthood.
-Especially for mothers who are busy sorting home chores or taking care of the baby hear the alarm when this workload takes a toll on their health.
-Since it’s a transformation mode for her, realizing that health took a back seat goes unnoticed.
+In particular, mothers who are busy sorting home chores or taking care of the baby hear the alarm when this workload takes a toll on their health.
+Since it’s a transformation mode for her, realizing that health has taken a back seat goes unnoticed.

-While finding a 30 minutes time bracket to a quiet place to work out, while the daddy will take care of the baby, is more encouraging.
-There are some of the poses in Yoga that you can practice with your baby or can make it more fun as a family activity.
+While finding a 30-minute time bracket to a quiet place to work out, while Daddy will take care of the baby, is more encouraging.
+There are some easy yoga asanas (poses) that you can practice with your baby or can make more fun as a family activity.

 Surely, you can check with your medical provider if yoga (or the below asanas) is safe for you.

-Here’s a list of five poses that can be done daily, all in the comfort of your own home:
+Here’s a list of the five easiest yoga asanas(poses) that can be done daily, all in the comfort of your own home:

 1. Balasana (Child’s pose)

-This pose is a great stress buster and releases tense muscles when you elongate the spine.
+It is one of the main asanas of yoga.
+This asana (pose) is a great stress buster and releases tense muscles when you elongate the spine.
 You may feel tight around the hip area while performing this pose, which is normal.
 Focus on your breath and bend.
 Inhale deeply and exhale while bending your hips.

 Stay in Balasana for 3-5 minutes and feel your spine from the neck to the lower back.
 Let your body and mind both fully relax.

-- Give a good stretch in the hips and thighs.
+- Gives good stretch in the hips and thighs.

 2. Adho Mukha Svanasana (Downward facing dog)

-Our feet stand forward whether it is walking ahead in life or performing tasks, making it a sheer joy to give them a real fitness pleasure.
-Try Adho Mukha Svanasana, by keeping the stomach and face down and legs on the distance of one foot apart, shaping as alphabet A. Place your palms next to the chest.
-Exhale and press your palms down and raise your body upside, which we call dandasana or high plank.
+Our feet stand forward, whether it is walking ahead in life or performing tasks, making it a sheer joy to give them real fitness pleasure.
+Try Adho Mukha Svanasana, by keeping the stomach and face down and the legs the distance of one foot apart, forming the alphabet A. Place your palms next to your chest.
+Exhale and press your palms down and raise your body upside, which we call dandasana, or high plank.

-Further, slowly move your head inwards and adjust the legs position making an inverted alphabet ‘V’.
+Further, slowly move your head inwards and adjust your legs position to make an inverted alphabet ‘V’.
 Slowly straighten your legs and knees.
-Regular practice and improvising on shoulders’ flexibility will enable you to touch the crown of your head on the floor.
-Stay in this asana for a minute (may start with less than a minute of holding time but gradually it’ll improve).
+Regular practice and improvising on your shoulders’ flexibility will enable you to touch the crown of your head on the floor.
+Stay in this asana for a minute (it may start with less than a minute of holding time, but gradually it’ll improve).
 Bring your body back slowly to rest the same way and lie down on the mat and relax.